https://educationhub.blog.gov.uk/2026/05/the-childrens-wellbeing-bill-what-parents-need-to-know/

 How will it affect school education?

-The Bill introduces several key changes to improve your child's education.
+The Act introduces several key changes to improve your child's education.

 Teacher training

-That is why we are making sure new teachers are qualified and trained to a high level.
-As part of the Bill, new teachers in state primary and secondary schools will need to have qualified teacher status, or be working towards it.
+Every new Every new teacher must be qualified and trained to a high level to ensure children are given the knowledge and skills to succeed.
+As part of the Act, new teachers in state primary and secondary schools will need to have qualified teacher status, or be working towards it.
 The requirement will come into effect from 1st September 2026, which gives schools time to prepare.

 Pay and conditions